 That evening while Scott was commuting home from his work as a software engineer, he reached the bottom of a long hill the same time a pick-up truck shot the gap to turn left between oncoming traffic.
 As Scott generously puts it, they simply “tried to occupy the same space at the same time.”
 He’s never once blamed the driver.

-Scott was rushed to a nearby hospital in Lafayette, with little hopes of making it.
+Scott was rushed to a nearby hospital in Lafayette, with little hope of making it.
 After spending a month in the ICU, he was transferred to Craig Hospital to begin his recovery from a traumatic brain injury and many broken bones, including a shattered leg.

 Scott’s positive attitude and inner drive matched that of his doctors and therapists at Craig.
 The combination helped him reach impressive recovery goals during his hospital stay and outpatient therapy.